note3crafter/iProtector-v4.0/README.md

 ## What's new
 - You can enable and disable the plugin from the *config*.
 - You can choose whether enable or disable the area pretty saving feature.
 - You can use a new flag! **TNT**.
-Protects against TNT and Creeper explosions.
+Protects against TNT and Creeper explosions?
+- You can use a new command! **/area here**.
+It allows you to see what area you are standing on.
 - You can set custom messages for **each** event, and also disable the ones you want; place; break; touch and hurt.

 So what are you waiting for?